Cyprus Visa and Passport Requirements

 Our preferred partner VisaCentral can make applying for one fast and easy.

-Cyprus (or the Republic of Cyprus) does not recognise the self-declared 'Turkish Republic of Northern Cyprus' in the north of Cyprus.
-If you enter Cyprus from the north, you may face a fine, be refused entry, or be deported.
-You are advised to enter Cyprus through the airports of Larnaca or Paphos, or the seaports of Larnaca, Limassol, Latsi and Paphos.
+Cyprus (officially the Republic of Cyprus) does not recognise the self-declared "Turkish Republic of Northern Cyprus" in the north of the island.
+Entry into Cyprus through ports or airports in the north, is considered illegal under Cypriot law.
+Travellers should enter Cyprus only through the legal points of entry: Larnaca or Paphos international airports, and the seaports of Larnaca, Limassol, Latsi, and Paphos.

 Cyprus is not yet a member of the Schengen area, but holders of valid dual or multiple-entry Schengen visas can enter, stay and transit in or through Cyprus for tourism purpose, without the need for an additional visa.
 This does not apply to citizens of Turkey.